MicrosoftDocs/Viva/Viva/engage/track-yammer-events.md

 - **Users** — including activating, suspending, and deleting a user.

-- **Groups** — including creating and deleting of Microsoft 365 connected Viva Engage groups.
-This API does not provide data for legacy Viva Engage groups.
+- **Groups** — including creating and deleting of Microsoft 365 connected Yammer groups.
+This API does not provide data for legacy Yammer groups.

 - **Files** — including creating, viewing, and deleting a file.